sbadecker/keyword_ranker/README.rst

     from keyword_ranker.kwr import KeywordRanker

     kr = KeywordRanker()

-    # Uses english stopwords from the smartstoplist.txt included in the package by default.
-    # You can specify your own set of stopwords by adding the filepath as an argument.

     kr.fit() # Extracts and scores the keywords from the corpus.
     # example: kr.fit(corpus.txt)